mars-sim/mars-sim/README.md

 </a>

 Currently, mars-sim supports Java 11.
-We will transition to Java 17 in near future as JDK 17 is one of the next long-term support (LTS) releases.
+We will transition to Java 17 in near future as JDK 17 is the latest long-term support (LTS) release.

 * Requires only JRE 11 for running mars-sim
 * Requires only JDK 11 (or openjdk 11) for compiling binary